ahmxdsawan/Molecule-Visualizer/README.md

 python3 server.py 5500
 ```

-NOTE: 5500 is the port number, you can choose a diffirent port number to your liking
+**Note:** 5500 is the port number, you can choose a diffirent port number to your liking

 ## Usage